Additivity, subadditivity and linearity: automatic continuity and quantifier weakening: Cauchy theory

 \section{Cauchy theory}

-We state here Theorem 1 (to be proved below, where further results of this kind are established) -- concerned with \textit{weakening} the quantifier in the classical Cauchy functional equation, by thinning the range $\mathbb{A}$ of the universal quantifier in (\textrm{Add}$_{\mathbb{A}}$) above from the classical context $\mathbb{A}=\mathbb{R}$.
-The philosophy behind the theorems is to establish linearity of a function $F$ on $\mathbb{R}$ from its additivity on a thinner set $\mathbb{A}$ and from additional conditions, which include its extendability to a subadditive function; recall that $S: \mathbb{R}\rightarrow \mathbb{R}\cup \{\pm \infty \}$ is \textit{subadditive }[HilP, Ch.
-3] if

-(This choice for the setting below is more convenient than alternatively working on $\mathbb{R}_{+}$.)
-The principal motivation for such an approach arises in regular variation (for which see \S 8) and rests on the following result, which identifies the \textit{additive kernel} $G$ of the function $ F^{\ast }$ below.
+Theorem 1 (to be proved in \S 3, where further results of this kind are established) is concerned with \textit{weakening} the quantifier in the classical Cauchy functional equation, by thinning the range $\mathbb{A}$ of the universal quantifier in (\textrm{Add}$_{\mathbb{A}}$) above from the classical context $\mathbb{A}=\mathbb{R}$.
+The philosophy behind the theorems is to establish \textit{linearity} of a function $F$ on $\mathbb{R}$ from its \textit{additivity} on a thinner set $\mathbb{A}$ and from additional (`side') conditions, which include its extendability to a subadditive function.
+The principal motivation for such an approach arises in regular variation (\S 7) and rests on the following result, which identifies the \textit{additive kernel} $G$ of the function $F^{\ast }$ below.
 The paper studies conditions under which $F^{\ast }$ coincides with this kernel.
+The condition (i) below motivated further study in [BinO15, \S 5 especially Prop.
+6] (within a more subtle group structure, and under the more demanding requirements of uniform convergence).

 \textbf{Proposition 1 (Additive Kernel). }\textit{For }$F:\mathbb{R }\rightarrow \mathbb{R}$\textit{\ put}